Scottish Greens: Eco-socialism

-Policy
+Policies

 While associated mainly with environmentalist policies, the party has a history of support for communitarian economic policies, including well-funded, locally controlled public services within the confines of a steady-state economy, is supportive of proportional representation and takes a progressive approach to social policies.
 The party is also strongly opposed to both nuclear power and the Trident nuclear programme.
 The Scottish Greens opposed the War in Afghanistan, the Iraq War, war in Libya, and the Syrian civil war.

-The party's 2019 manifesto included pledges to implement a green new deal to tackle climate change and for future investment, the introduction of a universal basic income, the phasing in of a four-day week, support for rent controls and treating drug use as a health issue rather than a crime.
+The party's manifesto for the 2019 United Kingdom general election, to elect MPs for the House of Commons of the United Kingdom, included pledges to implement a green new deal to tackle climate change and for future investment, the introduction of a universal basic income, the phasing in of a four-day week, support for rent controls and treating drug use as a health issue rather than a crime.

+The Scottish Greens policies for the 2026 Scottish Parliament election include, expanding funded childcare, higher tax on the super-rich, big businesses, big banks, as well as casinos and bookies, and a commitment to free bus travel for everyone in Scotland via a bus network under public control.
+The party has also stated a commitment to end all NHS dental charges, ensuring free dental care for all in Scotland.
+Under the party's plans the role of dental therapists would be expanded in order to speed up waiting times.
+Furthermore, the party wants to continue trialling and rolling out four-day working week pilots in Scotland's public sector.

+The party is campaigning for a £25 cap on away ticket prices for football matches in Scotland, want to end tax breaks for royals, and expand community-based mental health support, including a Scotland-wide roll-out of free walk-in support.

-Climate change
+Climate change and the environment

 The party favours strong action to combat climate change, including phasing out single-use plastic, the creation of more Low Emission Zones in cities and a ban on the sale of new petrol cars, diesel cars and fossil fuel boilers.
 The party also seeks "ambitious" climate action, and in 2019 abstained on the Climate Change (Emissions Reduction Targets) (Scotland) Bill claiming it was not "anywhere near meaningful action to address the climate emergency".
 However, the BBC News journalist Philip Sim argued in 2021 that since then the party position has shifted to "hitting these [carbon emissions reduction targets] than stretching them".

 The party is also against oil and gas developments in Scotland, such as the proposed Cambo and Rosebank oil and gas fields.

 In government, the party's ministers announced a ban on new waste incinerators and a new biodiversity strategy.

+The Scottish Greens 2026 Scottish Parliament election manifesto includes a £600 million investment programme in onshore and offshore wind, wave and solar energy in order to lower energy bills and protect the environment.